Windsor Clan Pulls A Fast One

-The new concession will free the family from the limited accountability to the people it has had.
-In a related development the government has made the Windsors exempt from the Freedom of Information Act, so that their activities in general will be shielded from public scrutiny.
+The new concession freed the family from the limited accountability to the people it has had.
+In a related development the government made the Windsors exempt from the Freedom of Information Act, so that their activities in general will be shielded from public scrutiny.

 In his biography of Mr. Windsor, Jonathan Dimbleby quoted people close to him as saying he believed that the income from the Crown Estate would help create "an independent and vigorous" monarchy.

 Philip Hall, author of Royal Fortune - Tax, Money and the Monarchy, told the Financial Times that Windsor "probably more so than the Queen, seems to be staking out some kind of new role".

 There is a major constitutional issue with appearing to say that (Elizabeth Windsor) owns all this stuff when she doesn't